-The Company does not believe that the available-for-sale debt securities that were in an unrealized loss position have any credit loss impairment upon adoption of ASC 326 on January 1, 2021 or as of December 31, 2023.
-As of December 31, 2023, the Company did not intend to sell the investment securities that were in an unrealized loss position.
+The Company does not believe that the available-for-sale debt securities that were in an unrealized loss position have any credit loss impairment upon adoption of ASC 326 on January 1, 2021 or as of December 31, 2024.
+As of December 31, 2024, the Company did not intend to sell the investment securities that were in an unrealized loss position.
 It is more likely than not that the Company will not be required to sell the investment securities before recovery of their amortized cost basis, which may be at maturity.
 Available-for-sale debt securities issued by U.S. government agencies or U.S. government sponsored enterprises carry the explicit and/or implicit guarantee of the U.S. government and have a long history of zero credit loss.
 Municipal bonds are considered to have issuer(s) of high credit quality (rated A or higher) and the decline in fair value is due to changes in interest rates and other market conditions.
 Corporate securities are non-rated investments that are booked as a debt security where rating agencies do not provide a rating.
 The absence of a rating does not imply substandard quality.
 Non-rated corporate securities may be purchased from issuers operating in and around the Company's operating footprint.
 The issuer(s) continues to make timely principal and interest payments on the bonds.
 The fair value is expected to recover as the bond(s) approach maturity.

-The Company held fifty-seven U.S. Government agency, seventy-two collateralized mortgage obligations, one treasury security and eighty-three agency mortgage-backed securities that were in an unrealized loss position at December 31, 2023.
+The Company held fifty-three U.S. Government agency, sixty-three collateralized mortgage obligations and seventy-nine agency mortgage-backed securities that were in an unrealized loss position at December 31, 2024.
 Principal and interest payments of the underlying collateral for each of these securities are backed by U.S. Government sponsored agencies and carry minimal credit risk.
-Management found no evidence of credit loss impairment on any of these securities and believes the unrealized losses are due to fluctuations in fair values resulting from changes in market interest rates and are considered temporary as of December 31, 2023.
+Management found no evidence of credit loss impairment on any of these securities and believes the unrealized losses are due to fluctuations in fair values resulting from changes in market interest rates and are considered temporary as of December 31, 2024.

-The Company held one corporate security that was in an unrealized loss position at December 31, 2023.
+The Company held one corporate security that was in an unrealized loss position at December 31, 2024.
 Management believes the unrealized losses were the result of movements in long-term interest rates and are not reflective of any credit deterioration.

 All municipal securities held in the investment portfolio are reviewed on at least a quarterly basis for credit loss impairment.
 Each bond carries an investment grade rating by either Moody's or Standard & Poor's.
 In addition, the Company periodically conducts its own independent review on each issuer to ensure the financial stability of the municipal entity.
 The largest geographic concentration was in Maryland and consisted of either general obligation or revenue bonds backed by the taxing power of the issuing municipality.
-At December 31, 2023, the investment portfolio included thirty-one municipal securities that were in an unrealized loss position.
+At December 31, 2024, the investment portfolio included thirty-four municipal securities that were in an unrealized loss position.
 Management believes the unrealized losses were the result of movements in long-term interest rates and are not reflective of any credit deterioration.

-At December 31, 2023 and 2022, investment securities in the amount of approximately \$13.2 million and \$0, respectively, were pledged as collateral under the Federal Reserve's Bank Term Funding Program.
+At December 31, 2024, investment securities in the amount of approximately \$33.4 million were pledged as collateral under the Federal Reserve's Discount Window Borrowing Program.
+At December 31, 2023, investment securities in the amount of approximately \$13.2 million were pledged as collateral under the Federal Reserve's Bank Term Funding Program.